thawn/ttmp32gme/README.md

 * play around with the quality settings, resolution, contrast
 * use different paper
 * try black-and-white versus color prints
+* Try to set your print driver to Graphic/Image mode (some drivers mess up the oid patterns in text mode).
+* If your driver does not have such a setting, try to convert the PDF to a 1200 dpi png and print that.

 Before [reporting any problem with the pen not recognizing printed pages](https://github.com/thawn/ttmp32gme/issues/11), please read the wiki page on printer support for tttool: https://github.com/entropia/tip-toi-reveng/wiki/Printing